 Based on the conference goals, session topics may address any of a wide range of topics related to active and engaged learning.
+Proposals should address methods and strategies that are used in higher and post-secondary education settings.
 Areas of interest include but are not limited to:

 Developing Students’ Critical Thinking Skills